Understand Student Demographics

 Accommodations

-At any time in the semester, you could be contacted by Accessibility Services, the Test Centre, and/or the Academic Advisor from your School/Campus about providing academic accommodations for students in your course.
-The student letter outlining required accommodations can be accessed through FanshaweOnline through the Resources menu under the link for Professor Accessibility Services.
-Although your student(s) may also give you notice directly, the accommodation letters presented on this dashboard will list items such as note-taking support, the use of assistive technology, additional time or alternate location for writing a test, modified deadlines for assignments, alternate evaluation methods, etc., that are needed to provide the student with fair opportunity for success in your course.
+At any time in the semester, faculty may be contacted by Accessibility Services, the Test Centre, and/or the School/Campus Academic Advisor about providing academic accommodations for students.
+A letter outlining required accommodations will be posted to FanshaweOnline through the Resources menu under the link for Professor Accessibility Services.
+Although student(s) may also give notice, the accommodation letters presented on this dashboard will list items such as note-taking support, the use of assistive technology, additional time or alternate location for writing a test, modified deadlines for assignments, alternate evaluation methods, etc., that are needed to provide the student with fair opportunity for success.
 This site also contains a faculty reference guide for accommodating students, and answers to frequently asked questions about providing accommodations, and a place to manage tests or exams for students who are writing them in the Test Centre.

 Note: students with accommodations have no requirement to explain why their accommodations are needed.
 They also have the option of waiving accommodations that they feel may not be required at a certain time.